-- Monkeypox (mpox) is a rare but potentially serious viral disease.
+- Mpox (previously known as monkeypox is a rare but potentially serious viral disease.

 - Mpox does not easily spread between people.
 It usually requires very close contact or contact with contaminated surfaces or items.

 - Until recently, mpox was associated with endemic countries in Central and West Africa.